Skip to main content

 • Trigger = INV

-You can even choose a client-facing name that doesn’t directly match the CMS/CRM phase.
-For instance, INV internally could appear as Pre-Litigation to clients.
-If you do this, make sure staff understand the distinction so workflows and client updates remain accurate.
+You can even use a completely different client-facing name β€” e.g., INV internally could appear as Pre-Litigation to clients.
+Just make sure staff understand the distinction so workflows and client updates stay accurate.

 Why This Matters